Top Things to Know About Insurance for Educational Institutions

-The cost of insurance is based on a comprehensive review of your operation and your risk appetite which is distinctive to you and your operation.
-Your location, the category of education, the number of students, and number of educators, annual revenue and the area of exposure you wish to purchase coverage for all contribute to establishing a cost for protection.
+The cost of insurance is based on a comprehensive review of your operation and your appetite for risk – both are distinctive to you and your operation.
+Your location, educational category, the number of students and educators, annual revenue and specific areas of exposure you wish to purchase coverage for all contribute to establishing a cost for protection.

-The substantial increase in cyber liability events in today’s world means that this coverage is a critical component in an institutions comprehensive program.
-An educational institution due to government regulations is responsible to maintain a significant amounts of both current and historic private information of their students and staff.
-The responsibilities imposed by PIPEDA makes the entity liable for the release of such information however caused.
-In addition with the dramatic increase in on-line learning the exposure to ransom ware which could negate the use of on-line learning system
+The substantial increase in cyber liability events in recent years makes this coverage a critical component in an institutions comprehensive program.
+Government regulations require educational entities to maintain significant amounts of private information about their students and faculty – both current and historic.
+The responsibilities imposed by the Personal Information and Protection of Electronic Documents Act (PIPEDA) makes the educational entity liable for the release of such information regardless of the cause.
+In addition, the dramatic increase in on-line learning has resulted in a concurrent increase in exposure to ransom ware that could negate the use of your on-line learning system.

-Educators’ Errors and Omissions coverage responds to protect the educational entity from legal actions against them for alleged or actual failure to provide educational and related services as outlined in their contract with clients, parents, students and staff.
+Educators’ Errors and Omissions coverage responds to protect the educational entity from legal actions against them for alleged or actual failure to provide educational and related services as outlined in their contract with parents, student, clients and staff.

 The result of such action can be devastating to the reputation and ongoing operation of the educational entity.

 There are several significant potential risks in a school setting.
 The following are examples of claims that an educational entity could experience.

 EDUCATORS’ ERRORS AND OMISSIOLN LIABILITY CLAIM EXAMPLES